Testing with postman

 http://localhost:3001/auth/session/refresh

-- On a successful response, new session tokens will be set
+- On a successful response, the system sets new session tokens.

 You can see the new session tokens by switching to the cookies tab

-API will be used to invalidate the user sessions.
-This will clear the session cookies set in postman.
+API invalidates the user sessions.
+This clears the session cookies set in Postman.

 - In Postman, set the request type to